Avantage: Racing career

 and followed that with a third in the 1200m Group 2 Arrowfield 3YO Sprint behind Classique Legend and Jonker.

 Later in September 2019 she raced twice more in Australian group company.
 She was 7th over 1400m at Randwick Racecourse and 8th over 1500m at Rosehill behind Kolding and Mister Sea Wolf respectively.

 As well as her New Zealand Group wins she has also been placed second behind Melody Belle in the 2021 Bonecrusher New Zealand Stakes (2000m), 2020 Livamol Classic (2040m) and Windsor Park Plate (1600m).

 Avantage was retired from racing on 17 September 2021 after suffering a tendon injury.

 Breeding career

 Avantage was purchased for $4.1 million by Coolmore Stud via New Zealand Bloodstock’s online sale.
 The purchase established a new world record price for any horse sold online.

-In her first year she was serviced by stallion Wootton Basset.
+In her first year she was serviced by stallion Wootton Basset and produced Avantaggia who won her first race, on her second race-day start, at Te Atoha in October 2025.

+Her first 3 foals sold for over A$1M.